 Remove the socket plug from the Next18 interface of your vehicle.
 Stick the locomotive decoder carefully into the same place of the interface socket.
-Please note code above the missing PIN 11.

 Make sure that no conductive connection is possible anywhere.
 Make sure that no short-circuits can occur even after closing the locomotive.
 The first start-up should be carried out on the programming track when the programming mode of the control unit is called up.
-Usually very small currents flow during reading or programming, which do not damage the decoder in the event of a short circuit.
+Usually very small currents flow during reading or programming, which do not damage the decoder in the event of a short circuit